Microsoft Teams: How to disable Teams Creation

 - Create security group

-Before you execute the script, you have to create a security group in your Office 365 Admin Centre.
+Before you execute the script, you have to create a security group in your Microsoft 365 Admin Centre.
 Click on ‘Groups’, add a new group and choose the type ‘Security’.

 - Add member

-Add member to the group that should later still be able to create teams.
+Add one or more members to the group that should later still be able to create teams.

 - Execute following script